wmitsuda/truffle-plugin-register-methods/USAGE.md

 ## Prerequisites

-1. Create a project in https://infura.io and get your own endpoint URL for Ropsten network.
+1. Create a project in https://infura.io and get your own endpoint URL for ropsten testnet.
 You'll need it later for deploying your sample contract.

-2. Get a seedphrase for a Ropsten account with some testnet ETH.
+2. Get a seedphrase for a ropsten account with some testnet ETH.
 You'll need it to pay for the gas for contract deployment.

-3. Get a seedphrase for a Mainnet account with some real ETH.
+3. Get a seedphrase for a mainnet account with some real ETH.
 You'll need it to pay for the gas for method signature registration.

 ## Tutorial

 Let's create a sample truffle project containing a `HelloWorld` contract and register its methods using this plugin.

-> We'll deploy the artifacts on Ropsten testnet, but register the functions in Mainnet since this is where Metamask always read metadata from according to their documentation.
+> We'll deploy the contract on ropsten testnet, but register the functions on mainnet since this is where Metamask always read metadata from according to their documentation.

 First, let's create the truffle project: